BitBagCommerce/SyliusElasticsearchPlugin/README.md

     bitbag_es_excluded_filter_attributes: ['book_isbn', 'book_pages']
 ```

-By default all options and attributes are indexed.
+By default, all options and attributes are indexed.
 After you change these parameters, remember to run `bin/console fo:el:po` command again
 (a shortcut for `fos:elastica:populate`).

 ### Reindexing